This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Overwriting the wp-config.php file will render your website inaccessible.
 Overwriting your wp-content folder can delete your plugins, themes, and other important settings.

-For the safest way to re-upload your WordPress installation files, go here:
+For the safest way to re-upload your WordPress installation files, see this tutorial:

-If none of the above fixes the error, you may need the help of a professional WordPress technical support expert or a better web hosting service provider.
+If none of the above fixes the problem, you may need the help of a professional WordPress technical support expert or a better web hosting service provider.

 In addition to the information above, check out this video on how to fix the error establishing database connection in WordPress from the team at MyThemeShop: